Skip to main content

 Mr. Frank McKay's Profile

-Mr. Frank McKay Related seminars and products
+Mr. Frank McKay Related Seminars and Products

 State Board of Workers' Compensation

-Judge FRANK R. mckay is an Appellate Judge and Director for the Georgia State Board of Workers’ Compensation where he served as Chairman and Chief Appellate Judge for eight years.
+Judge FRANK R. McKay is an Appellate Judge and Director for the Georgia State Board of Workers’ Compensation where he served as Chairman and Chief Appellate Judge for eight years.

 He came to the Board in 2013 from private practice where he was a partner in the Stewart, Melvin and Frost law firm in Gainesville, Georgia.
 His practice was concentrated in workers’ compensation, and he tried and presented many cases before the Administrative Law Judges and the Appellate Division of the State Board and appeals to the Superior Courts and the Georgia Court of Appeals.
 He was a former Special Assistant Attorney General handling workers’ compensation claims for the State of Georgia.
 He was on the State Board’s Advisory Council prior to being appointed the Chairman by the Governor of Georgia in 2013 and 2017.
-He was reappointed a Director and Appellate Judge by Governor Brian P. Kemp in 2021.
+He was reappointed as a Director and Appellate Judge by Governor Brian P. Kemp in 2021.

 He obtained his law degree (J.D.) from Walter F. George School of Law, Mercer University, and his undergraduate degree (B.A.
 Economics) from Clemson University.